 Terconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of vulvovaginal , which is an infection of the female vulva and vagina and is a type of candidiasis.

-Mucocutaneous candidiasis is a fungal infection that is caused by Candida yeasts and affects the skin and mucous membranes (such as in the mouth or vagina).
-Mucocutaneous candidiasis (also called mucosal candidiasis) is an What is an Opportunistic Infection? fact sheet..
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
-To learn more about opportunistic infections, read the
+Mucocutaneous candidiasis (also called mucosal candidiasis) is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

 What should I tell my health care provider before taking terconazole?

 Before taking terconazole, tell your health care provider:

 - If you are allergic to terconazole or any other medicines.